nimitadesh/rare-insight/README.md

 ## 2. Adding the .env file

 1. Add a blank .env file under the server folder
-2. Direct message either of us on Discord to get the .env credentials
+2. Email me at nimitadesh0612@gmail.com to get the credentials
 3. Copy-paste these credentials into the blank .env file you created in step 1 (NOTE: You may need to request access to the MongoDB database for your username before running the backend.
-Please reach out to either of us on Discord to request access!)
+Please reach out to me to request access!)

 ## 3. Running the backend locally